-The PRO MATE II is a universal, CE compliant device programmer with programmable voltage verification at VDDMIN and VDDMAX for maximum reliability.
-It features an LCD display for instructions and error messages and a modular detachable socket assembly to support various package types.
-In Stand-Alone mode, the PRO MATE II device programmer can read, verify, and program PICmicro devices without a PC connection.
+The PRO MATE II device programmer has programmable VDD and VPP supplies, which allow it to verify programmed memory at VDD min and VDD max for maximum reliability.
+It has an LCD display for instructions and error messages, keys to enter commands and a modular detachable socket assembly to support various package types.
+In stand-alone mode, the PRO MATE II device programmer can read, verify, or program PICmicro devices.
 It can also set code protection in this mode.

-16.13 PICSTART Plus Development Programmer
+14.10 PICSTART Plus Entry Level Development Programmer

-The PICSTART Plus development programmer is an easy-to-use, low-cost, prototype programmer.
+The PICSTART Plus development programmer is an easy-to-use, low cost, prototype programmer.
 It connects to the PC via a COM (RS-232) port.
 MPLAB Integrated Development Environment software makes using the programmer simple and efficient.

-The PICSTART Plus development programmer supports most PICmicro devices up to 40 pins.
+The PICSTART Plus development programmer supports all PICmicro devices with up to 40 pins.
 Larger pin count devices, such as the PIC16C92X and PIC17C76X, may be supported with an adapter socket.
 The PICSTART Plus development programmer is CE compliant.

-16.14 PICDEM 1 PICmicro Demonstration Board
+14.11 PICDEM 1 Low Cost PICmicro Demonstration Board

-The PICDEM 1 demonstration board demonstrates the capabilities of the PIC16C5X (PIC16C54 to PIC16C58A), PIC16C61, PIC16C62X, PIC16C71, PIC16C8X, PIC17C42, PIC17C43 and PIC17C44.
+The PICDEM 1 demonstration board is a simple board which demonstrates the capabilities of several of Microchip's microcontrollers.
+The microcontrollers supported are: PIC16C5X (PIC16C54 to PIC16C58A), PIC16C61, PIC16C62X, PIC16C71, PIC16C8X, PIC17C42.
+PIC17C43 and PIC17C44.
 All necessary hardware and software is included to run basic demo programs.
-The sample microcontrollers provided with the PICDEM 1 demonstration board can be programmed with a PRO MATE II device programmer, or a PICSTART Plus development programmer.
-The PICDEM 1 demonstration board can be connected to the MPLAB ICE in-circuit emulator for testing.
-A prototype area extends the circuitry for additional application components.
-Features include an RS-232 interface, a potentiometer for simulated analog input, push button switches and eight LEDs.
+The user can program the sample microcontrollers provided with the PICDEM 1 demonstration board on a PRO MATE II device programmer, or a PICSTART Plus development programmer, and easily test firmware.
+The user can also connect the PICDEM 1 demonstration board to the MPLAB ICE incircuit emulator and download the firmware to the emulator for testing.
+A prototype area is available for the user to build some additional hardware and connect it to the microcontroller socket(s).
+Some of the features include an RS-232 interface, a potentiometer for simulated analog input, push button switches and eight LEDs connected to PORTB.